Charlie Sivuarapik: Biography

 Sivuarapik's success earned him a feature in The Beaver magazine in 1956 written by Peter Murdoch.
 He was also the subject of Richard Harrington's photo essay published in the 1959 Canadian Geographical Journal.
-Charlie accompanied Father Steinmann to Cleveland and New York in 1958 to gain revenue for the Cooperative, successfully returning with $3000 of prepaid orders.
+Charlie accompanied Father Steinmann to Cleveland and New York in 1958 to gain revenue for the Cooperative Association of Puvirnituq, successfully returning with $3000 of prepaid orders.
 While there, he was featured on the Dave Garroway Show.
 The pair also travelled to Ottawa, Toronto, Montreal, and Pittsburgh.
 This trip allowed the revenue for the Povirnituq Cooperative Society to increase from 1968 ($250,000) to 1969 (over $500,000).

 Sivuarapik's work is greatly admired because of his use of sulijuk, which is a Nunavamiut term for completeness.
 Popular Inuit arts academic George Swinton has referred to Sivuarapik as, "the most significant influence in the development of Pov naturalism", based on Swinton's personal experiences with the artist when he travelled north with the Hudson's Bay Company in 1957.
 Although many of Sivuarapik's works are in museum collections, sculptures for private sale are often available.

 His work is held in a variety of museums, including the National Gallery of Canada, the Winnipeg Art Gallery, the Flint Institute of Arts, the Museum of Anthropology at UBC, the University of Michigan Museum of Art, the Montreal Museum of Fine Arts, the Hood Museum of Art, and the Canadian Museum of History.